k5iogura/EdgeTPU/README.md

 ## Getting start of Google Edge TPU Accelerator Coral.
 [Getting start](https://coral.withgoogle.com/docs/accelerator/get-started/)

+Requirements
+Any Linux computer with a USB port
+  Debian 6.0 or higher, or any derivative thereof (such as Ubuntu 10.0+)
+  System architecture of either x86_64 or ARM64 with ARMv8 instruction set
+And yes, this means Raspberry Pi is supported.
+However, it must be Raspberry Pi 2/3 Model B/B+ running Raspbian (or another Debian derivative).

 It's a very easy to install Edge TPU on linux system but not be supported Windows OS.

 ```